Best rank one approximation of real symmetric tensors can be chosen symmetric: Preliminary results on best rank one approximation of tensors

 \begin{enumerate} \item $\cT\in\R^{n_1\times\ldots\times n_d}$ has a unique rank one approximation, unless $\cT$ lies on a subvariety. \item $\cT\in\Sym(n,d)$ has a unique rank one approximation, which is symmetric, unless $\cT$ lies on a subvariety. \end{enumerate}

 \end{con}

+The above conjecture was recently settled in \cite{FO12}.
 We remark that T. Kolda in her lecture \cite{Kol} stated a stronger version of the second part of Conjecture \ref{brank1con}.
-Namely:''rank-r symmetric /factorization/ of a symmetric tensor is unique even without the symmetry condition, under very mild conditions", although she did not specify the nature of the mild conditions.
+Namely:''rank-r symmetric factorization of a symmetric tensor is unique even without the symmetry condition, under very mild conditions", although she did not specify the nature of the mild conditions.

 \begin{prop} Assume that the second part of Conjecture \ref{uniqaptensym} holds for some integers $n\ge 2, d\ge 3$.
 Then each $\cT\in\Sym(n,d)$ has a best rank one symmetric approximation. \end{prop} \proof Assume that $\Psi_n\subset \Sym(n,d)$ is the variety of all symmetric tensors which do not have a unique best rank one approximation.
 So each $\cT\in\Sym(n,d)\setminus\Psi_n$ has a unique best rank one approximation $\cA(\cT)$ which is symmetric.
 Assume now that $\cT\in\Psi_n$.
 As $\Psi_n$ is a variety, there exists a sequence $\cT_k, k\in\N$ which converges to $\cT$, and $\cT_k\not\in\Psi_n$ for all $k\in\N$.
 Use Corollary \ref{charb1bap} to deduce